IrisChase/reprodyne/README.md

 ### Making Reprodyne Available to Your Code

-Reprodyne is like assert in that it is defined by macros and to be compiled away when it is no longer needed.
+Reprodyne is like assert in that it is defined by macros and is to be compiled away when it is no longer needed.
 But unlike assert, the Reprodyne macros expand to no-ops by default.
 In order to use Reprodyne you must define the following:

     REPRODYNE_AVAILABLE

-This is intended to be provided by your build system to switch between builds easily.
+It is recommended that this be defined by your build system/compiler, as it needs to be defined everywhere Reprodyne is used, not just in your test code but your code under test.

-## Potentially Painful Gotchas
+## Gotchas

 reprodyne_open_scope tracks *the temporal position of objects.* That is, Reprodyne saves the *order in which the scopes are opened.* The actual values of the pointers is irrelevant.
 The only requirement is that scopes *must* be opened in the same order every time.

 One pernicious edge-case that may not seem obvious is that it is possible for pointers to be re-used for different objects (E.g. a memory pool).
 If a pointer is already tracked during a call to reprodyne_open_scope, Reprodyne will *shadow* it with a new scope.
 It is possible that a pointer is reused in one run of the application and not another, or in record mode but not in subsequent playbacks.
 Again, this is fine because the scopes only track the *temporal location* of the pointers and the actual address is irrelevant.
-They could all be null pointers or arbitrary integers so long as they *represent* one and only one scope at a time and in the same order.
+They could all be null pointers or arbitrary integers so long as they *represent* one and only one scope at a time and that those scopes are always represented in the same order.

 You must call mark frame at least once, even if you have a case where the "frame" model doesn't make sense.

-## Custom playback failure handling and exception/longjmp safety
+## Custom Playback Failure Handling and Exception/Longjmp Safety
-I can guarantee that during a playback failure, that it is safe to longjmp out of the custom handler playback handler.
-Resources in these code paths are carefully managed and Reprodyne will not leak\* but obviously I cannot make that guarantee for anything actually calling the playback functions.
-The custom playback error handler is intended for seamless integration into your test framework, not for recovery (It *is* a test failure, afterall).
-The fact that it doesn't leak itself is almost a token guarantee.

-I can also guarantee that it's safe to throw a C++ exception out of the custom playback handler, provided that the library is ABI compatible with the executable it is being linked against, or at the very least, that the exception can safely pass through it without causing a fuss (Reprodyne won't consume your exceptions).

-\*Unless I have a bad day or something
+It may be convienient to provide a custom playback failure handler to help weave Reprodyne into whatever test framework/ungodly mess you are dealing with.
+But it's not recommended unless you have to.
+Reprodyne by default prints a message to stderr and then aborts the executable, which most test frameworks should be able to handle out of the box.
+But read on if you must...

+It is safe to longjmp out of the custom playback failure handler.
+The only hard rule is that it cannot simply return, if it tries, the application will then terminate.

+Exceptions...
+Well, they work on my machine.

+Reprodyne will not catch any user exceptions from that handler and the code path for the error handler is written to be longjmp safe, so of course it won't leak given an exception, but I am in no position to guarantee whether or not an exception from a binary with an incompatible exception model will pass through without causing a fuss; it might work, it might not.

+If you run into issues with C++ exceptions, I'd recommend just using setjmp/longjmp if you must retrieve control in this way.

+## Reprodyne is no Testing Panacea

+One of the great difficulties with Reprodyne is the fact that it will necessarily make your code less flexible and more tightly coupled (Of course, show me an automated testing method that doesn't).

+One example of a test failure would be if you manage to remove extraneous iterations from your main loop, which will invalidate the playback data.

+The only way to alieviate these problems it to just be smart in how you use Reprodyne, which unfortunately is something I cannot teach you.

+I've tried to make it as flexible as possible and in the future with more experience using it, I hope to make it more so.
+For now at least, I feel as though the benefits of Reprodyne outweigh these concerns.

-## Reference Documentation and Getting Help.
+# Reference Documentation and Getting Help.

 For reference, the reprodyne.h header documents all of the interface calls and is a short read.
 If you have any questions after that, in lieu of emailing me, please consider opening it as a bug in the tracker so that others with your question can benefit from the answer.